ASHdevelopment/standards/ember.md

-<a name="addons"></a>
 ## Addons

-<a name="versioning"></a>
 ### 9.1 Versioning

 1. We define `1.0.0` release as the first version ready to be used by the end user.
-It may not be feature complete or bug free, but it should bring some benefit to our customers.
+It may not be feature complete, but it should bring some benefit to our customers. `1.0.0` release should include tests and be bug free according to the developer.
 As soon as the package is ready to be used in production, it needs to be on version `1.0.0`.

-1. **Major** update should be any type of update that will break/change the way the addon is used.
-It could be an HTML structural update, a JS update, or a CSS change, that requires the end user to update the way the addon is used.

-1. **Minor** update should be an update that introduces a new feature and does not have any impact on how the addon is used.

-1. **Patch** update should be any type of bug fix that does not have any impact on how the addon is used.
+We follow [Semantic Versioning](https://semver.org/) standards for versioning our addons:
+1. **Major** version should be used when making incompatible API changes.

+1. **Minor** version should be used when adding new functionality in a backwards-compatible manner.
+> Note: When updating `ember-cli` version use **minor** update.

+1. **Patch** version should be used when making backwards-compatible bug fixes, documentation updates, small enhancements (e.g., performance) that do not add new feature, or dependency updates.